Tshobohwa/my-coin-tracker/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- Credit goes to [Gregoire](https://www.behance.net/gregoirevella?log_shim_removal=1) Vella on Behance whose [original](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) design was used.
-I would like to thank Microverse for the opportunity to learn web development.
+- I would like to thank Microverse for the opportunity to learn web development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>